-Winter conditions modifier (WC)
+Winter conditions modifier (WC)No prescribed mitigative actions are required for:

-No prescribed mitigative actions are required for pedestrians, vehicles and equipment travelling through controlled access zones when the WC risk level modifier is applied to low or high risk sites, however if any soil, manure, plant material and foreign matter accumulates on the boots, vehicles or equipment the applicable low or high risk prescribed actions (as described below) apply.
-The applicable low or high risk prescribed actions (described below) apply to construction activities that create subsurface disturbance such as grubbing, excavation, drilling, foundation installation, clearing, conductor stringing, etc.
+- pedestrians, vehicles and equipment travelling through; - construction activities such as clearing and non-excavated foundation installation, or other activities as determined by Manitoba Hydro Environmental Officer that occur within controlled access zones when the WC risk level modifier is applied to low or high risk sites.
+This means that establishment of cleaning stations, cleaning, documentation of cleaning and/or inspection, and disinfection is not required at the areas where the WC risk level modifier is applied.
+However, if any soil, manure, plant material and foreign matter accumulates on the boots, vehicles or equipment the applicable low or high risk prescribed actions (as described below) apply.